Questions and Answers about Medicaid Expansion

 Tab/Accordion Items

-Yes.
-More North Carolinians can now get health care coverage through Medicaid.
-Starting Dec.
-1, 2023, NC Medicaid covers people ages 19 through 64 years with higher incomes.
-Many North Carolinians who did not qualify for health coverage through NC Medicaid prior to Dec.
-1, 2023 may now qualify.
+Starting December 1, 2023, more North Carolinians can get health care coverage through Medicaid.
+NC Medicaid now covers people ages 19 through 64 years with higher incomes.
+Many North Carolinians who did not qualify for health coverage through NC Medicaid prior to December 1, 2023 may now qualify.
+Learn more about NC Medicaid eligibility.

 • Primary care so you can go to a doctor for a check-up or when you are not feeling well